dansmyers/Example-AI-Assignment/README.md

 ### General AI tips

-- Carefully craft your inputs—generic prompts get generic results.
-Ask focused questions.
+- Don't simply hand-off work to the AI.
+Think about using AI as a collaborator and have conversations.

+- Don't come empty-handed.
+Bring your current work-in-progress (even if that's just an idea) and start chatting about the next steps.

 - AI models can easily hallucinate information, including facts, references, and dates.
 Don’t trust the output of a model unless you know it’s true or can verify it with a reliable third-party source.
-AI works best on topics you know well.
-You still need to do independent research!

 - Balance AI assistance with doing your own analysis and using your own voice.
 Maintain agency over your work!

 - Use the right tool for each task.
 I recommend using either Copilot in Creative mode or Claude as your main model.
 Remember that Copilot can access the Internet, but sometimes a conventional search engine is a better choice.
 ChatGPT-4o and Google's Gemini are the other major foundation models; you might want to experiment with them and compare their results to Claude.

-- Remember that AI has limitations and biases.
-Do not assume AI output is factual or neutral.
-Validate against credible sources.

 - Consider the ethical implications of relying on AI for various tasks.
 Reflect on when human effort is still essential.